How can I submit an order?

 What is the average turn around time for a new job?

-MR Label Co.’s average turn around time is 3 to 4 days; however, we request 2 weeks lead time.
+MR Label Co.’s average turn around time is 7 to 8 days; however, we prefer a 10 business day lead time.
 As we do carry a wide variation of materials in our shop, extra lead time ensures we can obtain any inks, substrates, and/or tooling we might need.
 The requested time also allows us time to get your artwork approved and ready for production.

 What is the preferred artwork file?